CheloGE/CarND-Behavioral_Cloning-Project/README.md

 ![][figure4]

-Finally I performed the same filter to all recordings. i.e. to the 2 track manual driving forward and backward.
+Finally I performed the same filter to all recordings. i.e. I filter out all images from the 2 track manual driving forward and backward recordings.
 Then I joined all of them and I got a total number of `10125` samples.

 However, since in each of the samples, as explained above, there was data from 3 cameras.
 I ended up with a final number of `30375` samples.
 Nevertheless, to incorporate all the camera information I had to do a little modification, as shown below: